 The steps are the same to the case 1, so here we won't show you how to restore this partition in detail.
 Or you can read this post - Here Are 3 Ways if You Accidentally Deleted System Reserved Partition to learn how to restore deleted Windows partition.

 After finishing recovering the deleted system reserved partition, you will see this partition status shows None.
-Please click Set Active feature to mark this partition as active partition.
+Please use the Set Active feature to mark this partition as active partition.
 Otherwise, your computer won't boot.

 Solution 2: Repair System Reserved Partition Windows 10/8/7